TIMONz1535/Hammer-Road-Maker/README.md

 Press Mouse1 - Create or move point to cursor
 Press Mouse2 - Remove last or select nearest point
 ```
 To display the points, enter the developer 1 in console.
-This can cause a lower in FPS with a large amount of points.
+This can cause a lower FPS with large amount of points.

 ## Console commands:
 ```